 What can cause this “pipe” to be narrowed?
 What if the tubing leaving the ventilator is kinked?
 What if the patient is biting the endotracheal tube?
 What if the airway lumen is reduced because of bronchospasm or mucous plugs?
-These are all going to effectively increase airway resistance to varying degrees… but how does this affect the peak and plateau pressures?
+These will all effectively increase airway resistance to varying degrees… but how does this affect the peak and plateau pressures?

-Now how does this translate to a real world example?
+Now how does this translate to a real-world example?
 Let’s say you walk into the room and see a Ppeak of 60 cm H2O (normal is 25-30 cm H2O).
-Let’s say I do an inspiratory hold maneuver, and Pplat is only 20 cm H2O.
+Pplat is only 20 cm H2O during the inspiratory hold.
 That means there’s a huge pressure overcoming airway resistance (ie, a very high Presistance)!
-Now I’m thinking more about things which are decreasing the radius of the airway pipe.
-For example, the patient was biting his endotracheal tube and there’s a huge kink in the tubing coming off the ventilator.
+Now I’m thinking more about things that are decreasing the radius of the airway pipe.
+For example, narrowing of the endotracheal tube, mucous plugs, and circuit kinks could be causes.

 What if the Ppeak was 50 cm H2O and the Pplat was 45 cm H2O?
-The high Pplat points towards a lung issue affecting the alveoli or small airways.
-Did the patient develop a pneumothorax?
-Is his pneumonia evolving?
+The high Pplat points towards a lung issue affecting the lung itself such as decreased pulmonary compliance, edema, pneumothorax, or evolving parenchymal disease like pneumonia or ILD.